rupadhyay10/Lendingclub-case-study/README.md

 ## Acknowledgement
-- This project was created by Rajendra Shelar and assisted by Ravish Upadhyay
+- This project was created by Rajendra Shelar and by Ravish Upadhyay

 ## Contact